 SAQIB MUKHTAR, PH.
-D. ASSOCIATE DEAN FOR EXTENSION AND AGRICULTURAL PROGRAMS LEADER
+D. ASSOCIATE DEAN FOR EXTENSION, AGRICULTURAL AND NATURAL RESOURCES PROGRAMS LEADER

 Saqib Mukhtar is a professor in the Agricultural and Biological Engineering Department at the University of Florida (UF).
 Since April 2015, he has served as associate dean for Extension and agricultural program leader in the Institute of Food and Agricultural Sciences (IFAS) at UF.
 During October of 2019 he became the Associate Dean for Extension, Agricultural and Natural Resources Programs Leader.
 Saqib provides leadership in the development, implementation and evaluation of IFAS/Extension's major initiatives that address critical issues in Florida's food, agricultural and horticultural production systems.
 He guides Extension High Priority Initiative Teams to accomplish milestones and goals outlined in the IFAS Extension Roadmap in 67 counties and 12 research and education centers.

 From 1998 to 2015, he was an Extension specialist in Biological and Agricultural Engineering Department at Texas A&M University with statewide responsibilities in animal manure and process generated wastewater management education and research.
 Dr. Mukhtar holds a B.S. in Agricultural Engineering from the University of Agriculture, Faisalabad in Pakistan (1981), a M.S.
 (1984) and Ph.D.
 (1989) in Agricultural Engineering from Iowa State University.